 Prioritise Care, Custody & Control Cover

-Standard public liability policies often exclude animals in your care, custody, or control.
-This means if a dog you are walking gets injured, your public liability policy may not respond.
-Ensure your policy includes a care, custody, and control extension - this is the most important cover distinction for pet care businesses.
+Standard public liability policies often exclude animals entrusted to your care.
+If a dog you are walking is injured, your public liability policy may not respond.
+Make sure your policy includes a care, custody, and control extension - this is the single most important cover distinction for pet care operators.

 2

 Meet each dog before agreeing to walk or care for it.
-Assess temperament, behaviour around other dogs, recall reliability, and any known aggression issues.
-Require owners to disclose vaccination status, medical conditions, and behavioural history.
-Declining high-risk animals is a valid business decision that reduces your insurance exposure.
+Assess temperament, behaviour around other dogs, recall reliability, and any known aggression history.
+Require owners to disclose vaccination status, medical conditions, and behavioural issues.
+Declining high-risk animals is a legitimate business decision that reduces your insurance exposure.

 3

-Walking too many dogs at once increases the risk of dog fights, bites, escapes, and loss of control.
-Most local councils set maximum numbers for commercial dog walking - commonly 4 to 6 dogs per walker.
-Keeping to smaller groups, even if council rules allow more, reduces incidents and demonstrates responsible practice to your insurer.
+Walking too many dogs at once increases the probability of fights, bites, escapes, and loss of control.
+Most councils cap commercial walking groups at four to six dogs per handler.
+Staying within or below these limits reduces incidents and demonstrates responsible practice to insurers.

 4